MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 ```

-That should look like this
+That should look like this now

 ```json
 {